concourse/rfcs/024-generalized-resources/proposal.md

 Today's resources are closely tied to the 'versioned artifact' use case, so this proposal will also show how the new interface is "interpreted" in order to support this use case.

+## Previous Discussions

+* [RFC #1](https://github.com/concourse/rfcs/pull/1), now defunct, is similar to this proposal but had the "spaces" concept integrated into it.
+  * **Recommended reading**: [this comment](https://github.com/concourse/rfcs/pull/1#issuecomment-477749314) outlines the thought process that led to this RFC.
+* [concourse/concourse#534](https://github.com/concourse/concourse/issues/534) was the first 'new resource interface' proposal which pre-dated the RFC process.

 ## Motivation

 * Support for creating multiple versions from `put`: [concourse/concourse#2660](https://github.com/concourse/concourse/issues/2660)